sbcshop/3.2_Touchsy_Breakout_Resistive_Software/README.md

   | 18 | IRQ | - |
   | 17 | GND | GND |
   | 19 | 5V  | 5V  |

+  Here interfacing with Arduino Uno provided, taking reference you can use Arduino Mega, Nano, or any other arduino family boards.

 **Installing Libraries:**
    - Download Arduino IDE from [official site](https://www.arduino.cc/en/software) and install into your system.